braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 **IV.
 Conclusion**

-The category $\mathbf{Caus}_t$ provides the rigorous structural superset for the physical influence relation.
+The category $\mathbf{Caus}_t$ provides the structural superset for the physical influence relation.
 The axioms act as filters on the categorical morphism space to define physical causality.

 Q.E.D.